bpmn-io/bpmn.io/src/blog/2018/014-2018-in-review.md

 With two new people onboarded in 2018 we are now back at a respectable size of 3,5 full-time developers, dedicated to work on our toolkits as well as the [Camunda Modeler](https://github.com/camunda/camunda-modeler).

 We realize that our libraries are in a good shape now.
 This, however, does not mean we completed our mission to offer great BPMN, CMMN and DMN tooling that is accessible to everyone.
-Your feedback helps us realize that there exists [significant more room](https://github.com/bpmn-io/bpmn-js/issues?q=is%3Aopen+is%3Aissue+label%3Aenhancement) for future improvements across all our tools.
+Your feedback helps us realize that there exists [significant room](https://github.com/bpmn-io/bpmn-js/issues?q=is%3Aopen+is%3Aissue+label%3Aenhancement) for future improvements across all our tools.

 ## The Future is Now